 Shorter parents will have a tougher time dealing with the mattress height - especially at the lowest setting.
 While raising the crib mattress height will make it easier in some ways - you will want to avoid compromising too much on the safety of the child.

 Instead - considering buying a crib for shorter parents.
 These cribs have a low overall height, 36 inches tall at the highest, so it is more accommodating for the typical height where a shorter mom might bend at the waist.

 Anticipate “What If My Baby Manages to Climb Out?”

 The thought of our baby falling out of the crib and injuring themselves is horrifying.
-Hopefully, by following these recommendations on baby mattress heights we can minimize the chance of our child from climbing out over the crib rails.
+Hopefully, by following these recommendations on your crib's mattress heights we can minimize the chance of our child from climbing out over the crib rails.
 You should especially begin to think about these things as soon as your child can pull themselves to a standing position.

 - Corners of Hard Furniture

 - Hard Floors

 Should I elevate or angle my crib mattress?

 We’ve read about some parents recommending that you set one side of the mattress support levels to one height - and then the other side to another height so the mattress can slant.
 We don’t recommend this.
 Instead, you’ll want to place objects UNDER the mattress to help create the slant.
 The angle you’d want to achieve is 30 degrees - which is about 6 inch difference from front to back.